kisswiki/kisswiki/src/hardware/steam_deck/games.md

 ## Minecraft

-Fabulously Optimized modpack: `Desktop Mode > Discover > Prism Launcher > Install` then `Add Instance > in the window opened on the left click Mondrinth > select Fabulously Optimized > Ok`. https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#steam-deck
+Fabulously Optimized modpack: `Desktop Mode > Discover > Prism Launcher > Install` then `Add Instance > window will open and on the left click Mondrinth > select Fabulously Optimized > Ok`. https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#steam-deck

 Controller setup: with Fabulously Optimized there is MidnightControls mod.
 Go to `Minecraft > Options > Controls > click on gamepad icon > Mode: Controller`.
 Left trigger to move does not work in Desktop Mode.